Broad-Spectrum CBD Softgels

-Below we provide an overview of the industry and touch on the key points you should understand as a new user.
+Below we provide an overview of the cannabis industry and touch on the key points you should understand as a new user.
 Many additional resources are linked throughout the article should you wish to dive deeper.

-CBD exploded into the mainstream consciousness thanks to its feature in CNN's documentary 'Weed'.
-The FDA has even gone so far as to approve a pharmaceutical preparation of CBD approved for the treatment of seizures associated with two rare and severe forms of epilepsy, Lennox-Gastaut syndrome, and Dravet syndrome.
+CBD exploded into the mainstream consciousness largely due to it's feature in CNN's documentary 'Weed'.
+The show highlighted the compound's unique potential as an anti-seizure solution for young children.
+Research eventually led to the FDA approving a pharmaceutical preparation of CBD for the treatment of two rare and severe forms of epilepsy: Lennox-Gastaut syndrome, and Dravet syndrome.

 CBD oil is a term that is used to describe the phytocannabinoid-rich oils that are extracted from hemp.
 These extracts are processed and used in the creation of a wide range of products from capsules, to tinctures, to balms and beyond.
 Often the term CBD oil is also used interchangeably to describe tinctures, one of the most common types of CBD products.

-As we discuss spectrums, it is worth noting that the individual compounds found within the cannabis plant can provide both unique and synergistic therapeutic benefits.
+It is worth noting that the individual compounds found within the cannabis plant can provide both unique and synergistic therapeutic benefits.
 When taken together, the synergistic benefits have been found to increase the overall effectiveness through a research-backed concept called the entourage effect.
 For this reason, seeking out products with a wider spectrum of compounds will lead to more beneficial experiences than isolate-based products.

 Now that we understand that CBD is free of any psychoactive effects - the question becomes: why take CBD at all?
 The answer is quite simple in that this compound has been observed to offer therapeutic uses for people and animals.

 As more and more companies open shop, so does the variety of product types available.
 Today you can find a wide variety of CBD products with varying levels of effectiveness.
 Some of the most common 'standard' product types include:

 While there are an array of products, they are not one size fits all.
 Different delivery methods have a direct impact on the effectiveness of the product and have an impact on the required dosage.

-The huge potential of these products to have a positive impact on the life of so many people has caused a rush of new companies to come to market.
+The huge potential of these products to have a positive impact on the life of so many people has caused a rush of new companies to come to the market.
 Unfortunately, not all these businesses have your best interest in mind.
-The quality and contents of CBD oil varies wildly and finding a safe product you can rely on takes some digging.
+The quality and contents of CBD oil vary wildly and finding a safe product you can rely on takes some digging.

 In order to help you along in this process, we've created a buyers guide that will assist you when shopping for hemp products.
 Here at Big Sky Botanicals, we produce a line of THC-free CBD options that we feel are some of the best available.